Environment variables

-The env section lets you define environment variables directly within the configuration file.
+The env section of YAML configuration files lets you define environment variables.
 These variables can then be used to dynamically replace values throughout your configuration using the ${VARIABLE_NAME} syntax.

 Values set in the env section are case-sensitive.
 However, as a best practice, Fluent Bit recommends using uppercase names for environment variables.
 The following example defines two variables, FLUSH_INTERVAL and STDOUT_FMT, which can be accessed in the configuration using ${FLUSH_INTERVAL} and ${STDOUT_FMT}: